|Other College:||Sonoma State University|

 Grassel also excelled on the soccer field in high school, helping the Trojans win a sectional championship during his senior season.
 Additionally, he earned academic all-state honors in soccer twice.

 Ryan is the son of Rick and Mary Grassel.
 His older brother Kyle plays golf at the Colorado School of Mines and his younger sister Kelly won the 2011 Indiana State High School Golf Championship.
 Ryan was born on Jan.
 3, 1992 in Meyrin, Switzerland, and is majoring in economics, global studies and political science.
-He earned academic All-Big Ten honors with a perfect 4.0 GPA during the 2012-13 academic year.
+He earned Academic All-Big Ten honors with a perfect 4.0 GPA during the 2012-13 academic year, and also made the team in 2014.
 He was a Big Ten Distinguished Scholar in 2013.
-He is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
+He is a six-time member of the Nebraska Scholar-Athlete Honor Roll.

 Low Round - 75 (twice)